 “I am driven to create a school that will contribute positively to education in my community.
 Data-driven decision making, family and community partnerships, high standards, and a hard-work mindset will allow me to create an efficient, informed, connected, and dedicated school.”

 Joseph Bolduc envisions a school that thoroughly prepares students for college by setting a high academic bar and supporting teachers, students, and the community.
 He knows that “for a school to be successful, all stakeholders must hold the unwavering belief that all scholars and adults can and will achieve at the highest level.”

 Joseph’s work experience proves that he can successfully create such a school for Memphis.
-Following two years as a Teach For America corps member, he worked as a first and second grade teacher before joining the Democracy Prep team, where he held roles from grade level chair to Family Engagement Leadership Fellow (through the Flamboyan Foundation) to the Elementary Representative on the Culture Planning team.
-After participating as a Leader U Resident, he became Assistant Campus Director of Democracy Prep Congress Heights.
+Aftering serving as a Teach For America corps member, he worked as a first and second grade teacher before joining the Democracy Prep team, where he held roles from grade level chair to Family Engagement Leadership Fellow (through the Flamboyan Foundation) to the Elementary Representative on the Culture Planning team.
+Following his time as a Leader U Resident, he became Assistant Campus Director of Democracy Prep Congress Heights.

 Joseph holds a Bachelor of Arts from the University of North Carolina at Greensboro.